 Competitive Bidding.
 The MMA requires CMS to conduct two demonstration projects of competitive bidding for clinical laboratory tests.
 CMS awarded the clinical laboratory competitive bidding demonstration design and implementation contract to RTI International, Research Triangle Park, North Carolina, and its subcontractor, Palmetto GBA.
 Palmetto is a Part B carrier and previously conducted for CMS a competitive bidding demonstration for Durable Medical Equipment (DME).
 In August 2005, RTI presented its draft design at a public meeting.
 The RTI proposal incorporated several ACLA recommendations, including having bidders bid on the full range of tests paid under the laboratory fee schedule, utilizing a fee-for-service basis for bidding, and allowing bidders to subcontract.
-CMS has not made any final decisions on the RTI draft design, but was required to submit its initial report on the competitive bidding proposal by December 31, 2005.
-CMS' status report is currently in the clearance process at CMS and has not yet been submitted to Congress.
-The President's 2007 Budget Proposal presented in January 2006 included cost savings from competitive bidding for clinical laboratory services.
-The budget proposal did not contain substantive details.
-ACLA, the trade association for the clinical laboratory industry, issued a press release commenting negatively on the budget proposal.
-Quest Diagnostics and ACLA will monitor the design and implementation phase of the competitive bidding pilot and the Congressional reaction to the 2007 budget proposal.
-The diagnostic testing industry is concerned that the competitive bidding demonstrations or nation-wide expansion of competitive bidding will not take into account all of the factors involved in the timely delivery of high quality clinical laboratory testing to a broad range of clients in diverse geographic settings.
+CMS was required to submit its initial report on the competitive bidding proposal by December 31, 2005.
+In April 2006, CMS issued a brief status report endorsing the RTI draft design.
+CMS is holding to its plans to announce the competitive bidding demonstration areas and begin accepting bids from clinical laboratories by the second quarter of 2007.
+However, the Office of Management and Budget (OMB), which has approved the bidding form, has not yet approved CMS's design for the competitive bidding program or the two sites for the pilots.
+Since a number of necessary steps must occur after OMB approval, at this time it is uncertain when an actual demonstration could begin.
+In addition, because the laboratory industry is concerned about the general lack of responsiveness by CMS to industry concerns about the bidding process, it is discussing industry concerns with members of Congress and Committee staffs.
+In addition, the President's 2008 budget proposes Medicare cost savings from competitive bidding for clinical laboratory services of \$2.38 billion over five years, including \$110 million in 2008.
+This estimate appears to presume that CMS would implement competitive bidding before completion of the Medicare competitive bidding demonstration.
+We believe that clinical laboratory services are not commodities like DME and the quality of services and access to those services could be adversely impacted by implementation of competitive bidding.
+If competitive bidding were implemented on a regional or national basis for clinical laboratory testing, it could materially adversely affect the clinical laboratory industry and us.